3550-CE/CENG_3550/README.md

 ### Game 1 - Coin Flip ( Single Player )
 First game we created is simple coin flip, which gives the user 50% chance to double their bet.
 As owner of the contract, we have to fund our contract manually.
 Basically contract owner is always betting against the user.
+Contract owner can receive the extra fee paid by users  to interact and use it to burn more tokens.
+(Some mainnets pay that extra fee to owners to encourage more burn. e.g BSC)

 - [x] Game Contract
 - [ ] Contract owner can withdraw the fund whenever they please